bahaidev/textbrowser/README.md

                 put it as a mouseover)
             1. Allow for dynamic addition of JSON overlay sources or metadata to work selection/work display files?
-            1. See bahaiwritings project re: using Firefox's [Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API) to allow independent navigation controls for each iframe (and side-by-side viewing of verses/lines and commentary)
+            1. See bahai-browser project re: using Firefox's [Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API) to allow independent navigation controls for each iframe (and side-by-side viewing of verses/lines and commentary)